Skip to main content

 NCHP Fellows

-A small group of colleagues served as the guiding committee for the 2020 inaugural conference.
-United through their emerging expertise and commitment to better understanding the diverse lived experiences of students on college campuses, dedication to inclusivity, and commitment to establishing multidisciplinary collaborative space, these individuals were honored with the distinction and title of NCHP Fellow.
-The Fellows group were contributors to the Conference’s initial success, are current champions of its work, and are committed to providing a foundation of support for its future.
+United through their emerging expertise, commitment to better understanding the diverse lived experiences of students on college campuses, dedication to inclusivity, and commitment to establishing multidisciplinary collaborative space, the NCHP Fellows work toward informing and equipping the higher education system to support college-going students with foster care experience and other intersecting lived journeys.
+Members of the NCHP Fellows group, who serve by invitation, champion and guide the work of NCHP and are committed to providing a foundation of support for its future.

 Back To Top